Indispensable Feature Story: Shabaka Hutchings

 Picking up a clarinet at the age of nine, Hutchings would play along to his favorite hip-hop artists, including the Notorious BIG, Nas, and Tupac.
 He returned to England to study classical music on the instrument and not only earned his degree but also a coveted spot in the Tomorrow’s Warriors program.
 Other members have included Nubya Garcia, Moses Boyd, and future bandmate Theon Cross.

 The much-lauded Sons of Kemet came together in 2011.
-With Hutchings now on sax as well as clarinet, the band was originally comprised of a stable of drummers Tom Skinner, Seb Rochford, and Eddie Hick.
-Oren Marshall on tuba (later replaced by Theon Cross).
-Rochford later left the group, but the quartet continues to record and play live.
+With Hutchings now on sax as well as clarinet, the band was originally comprised of a stable of drummers Tom Skinner, Seb Rochford, and Eddie Hick, Oren Marshall on tuba (later replaced by Theon Cross).

 As is often the case in jazz, musicians splinter off into other groups, leading some and lending their talents as sidemen.
 Sometimes a concurrent project takes on a life of its own with a new member.
 Both Hutchings and Skinner joined Melt Yourself Down, a collective founded by Pete Wareham (also on tenor) in 2012.
 Other members included vocalist Kushal Gaya, bassist Ruth Goller, and percussionist Satin Singh.
 With Melt Yourself Down, Hutchings recorded two albums: 2013’s eponymous debut and 2016’s Last Evenings On Earth.

 The trio’s full-length debut was issued in 2016, Channel the Spirits, followed by the EP, Death to the Planet, in 2017.
-The trio released another record, Trust in the Lifeforce of the Deep Mystery in 2019, and a “companion piece” titled The Afterlife the same year. “there’s something in the way the Comet Is Coming skewers the typical jazz trio that stands apart from his other projects. “ -- Pitchfork
+The trio released another record, Trust in the Lifeforce of the Deep Mystery in 2019, and a “companion piece” titled The Afterlife the same year. “there’s something in the way the Comet Is Coming skewers the typical jazz trio that stands apart from his other projects. “ (Pitchfork) Two additional albums followed: The Afterlife (2019) and Hyper-Dimensional Expansion Beam (2022).

 Yet another project is Shabaka and the Ancestors, which released Wisdom of Elders on Gilles Peterson's Brownswood Recordings in 2016, followed by We Are Sent Here by History in 2020.

-In 2021 he was commissioned by the London Sinfonietta, an English contemporary chamber orchestra.
-“This collaboration is a continuation of my ongoing musical endeavour to re/decontextualise my core musical language and present it in situations which push the players and audience members alike to reimagine the musical vernacular of the Afro Caribbean diaspora." - Shabaka Hutchings.
+He was commissioned by the London Sinfonietta, an English contemporary chamber orchestra, which premiered in 2021 .
+“This collaboration is a continuation of my ongoing musical endeavour to re/decontextualise my core musical language and present it in situations which push the players and audience members alike to reimagine the musical vernacular of the Afro Caribbean diaspora." - Shabaka Hutchings

 What his next move will be is anyone’s guess.
-This article will be out of date in a week, probably.
+This article will be probably out of date in a week.
 Shabaka is more than a musician.
 He’s a force of nature, and the music world is richer for it.

 Website | YouTube | Instagram | Twitter | Facebook